Yen: the Japanese currency

 - bills: 1,000, 2,000, 5,000 and 10,000

-They are minted by the government.
+They are produced by the Japan Mint.

 The smallest value is also the smallest in its measures: made of aluminum, the coin has a diameter of 20 millimeters and weighs about 1 small gram.
-It has kept it light gray color and the same ornaments since its inauguration in 1955.
+It has kept its light gray color and the same ornaments since its inauguration in 1955.
 At that time, its design was supposed to represent Japan’s progress.

-Quick anecdote: it is being said in Japan that the 1¥ coin costs 3¥ to produce!
+Quick anecdote: it is being said in Japan that the ¥1 coin costs ¥3 to produce!

 On the back, we can see a branch of chrysanthemum, which represents the imperial power in Japan.

-Inaugurated on December 11th, 1957, it is the closest equivalent of the 1€ coin or 1$ bill, meaning it's the cornerstone of the Japanese money system.
-On its back, another Japanese symbol: the sakura flower.
+Inaugurated on December 11th, 1957, it is the closest equivalent of the €1 coin or $1 bill, meaning it's the cornerstone of the Japanese money system.
+On its back, another Japanese symbol: the sakura 🌸 flower.

 Attention: contrary to what one can think, the ¥ 100coin is not enough to purchase an item in the 100-Yen shop, as this price is not VAT included.

 It is certainly the most used bill in the purse of travelers in Japan.

-Behind its purple color you can discover two important names from the cultural history of Japan: Ichiyo Higuchi, considered as one of the first woman writers of the archipelago, and Ogata Korin, painter from Kyoto during Edo period, notably famous for his iris flowers, in this case the Kakitsubata-zu.
+Behind its purple color you can discover two important names from the cultural history of Japan: Ichiyo Higuchi, considered as one of the first modern woman writers of the archipelago, and Ogata Korin, painter from Kyoto during Edo period, notably famous for his iris flowers, in this case the Kakitsubata-zu.

-Strongest value of the range, it shows since 1984 (reviewed in 2004) Fukuzawa Yukichi, intellectual of the Meiji period (19th century) and founder of Keio University.
+Strongest value of the range, it shows since 1984 (reviewed in 2004) Fukuzawa Yukichi, the intellectual of the Meiji period (19th century) and founder of Keio University.
 On the back, once again, a small statue of the phoenix from Bodyo-in temple's roof is represented.